Spring in Park Lane: Box-office

 Spring in Park Lane was the most successful film release of 1948 in the United Kingdom.
-According to Kinematograph Weekly the "biggest winner" at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the British film with the largest box-office and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, The Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.
+According to Kinematograph Weekly, the "biggest winner" at the box office in 1948 Britain was The Best Years of Our Lives, with Spring in Park Lane being the British film with the largest box-office takings, and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, The Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.

-It reportedly recouped £280,193 in the UK.
+The film reportedly recouped £280,193 in the UK.
+According to another account, as of 30 June 1949 the film had grossed £1.4 million at the domestic box office in Britain, but after Entertainment Tax (£560,000), exhibitors’ share (£462,000), distributor’s fee (£75,000) and the costs of prints and advertising (£15,000), the producer’s share was £280,000.

-In a 2004 survey by the BFI it was rated 5th in the all-time attendance figures for the United Kingdom, with total attendance of 20.5 million, still the largest figure for a wholly British made film.
-Wilcox claimed the film earned £1,600,000 at the British box office.
+In a 2004 survey by the BFI, it was ranked fifth in the all-time attendance figures for the United Kingdom, with a total attendance of 20.5 million, still the largest figure for a wholly British-made film.
+Wilcox claimed that the film earned £1,600,000 at the British box office.

 Reviews

 Reviews were generally positive, Variety said, "incident upon incident carry merry laughter through the picture". and The New York Times described it as "attractively witty".

-A follow up, Maytime in Mayfair, was released the following year.
+A follow-up, Maytime in Mayfair, was released the following year.